 Lecturer: Professor J.A.
+Crowcroft

-Crowcroft No. of lectures: 16 Suggested hours of supervisions: 4 Prerequisite course: Computer Networking This course may be useful for the Part III course on Network Architectures.
+Prerequisite course: Computer Networking

+This course may be useful for the Part III course on Network Architectures.

 Useful related courses: Computer Systems Modelling, Information Theory, Digital Signal Processing

 This course aims to provide a detailed understanding of the underlying principles for how communications systems operate.
 Practical examples (from wired and wireless communications, the Internet, and other communications systems) are used to illustrate the principles.